spectralliaisons/gps-tracker/README.md

 Solar-powered GPS tracker that displays user's track, saving it to kml file on sd card.
 Running on [Adafruit Feather M0 Adalogger](https://www.adafruit.com/product/2796).

 ## SD Card file organization:
-(as of 2018.09.15)
+Updated: 2018.10.03
 Current track is named "TRK0000.TXT".
 Current map is named "GPSTEST.TXT".

-Upon board initialization, a directory is created with the name of the current calendar day e.g. September 9th, 2018 is 20180909/.
-Within this directory, each board initialization creates an indexed folder e.g. "00000001/".
+Upon board initialization, directories are created for year/month/day; e.g., September 1st, 2018 is 2018/09/01/.
+Within the day directory, each board initialization creates an indexed folder; e.g., "00000001/".
 Within this folder are indexed logs:
-- "BAT0001.TXT" : a log of timestamped battery voltage (csv)
+- "BATTERY.TXT" : a log of timestamped battery voltage (csv)
-- "LOG0001.TXT" : a log in case board crashes; what would be console output when board is connected to Arduino IDE is logged here.
+- "LOGFILE.TXT" : a log in case board crashes; what would be console output when board is connected to Arduino IDE is logged here.

 ## proof of concept: print gps coordinates
 ![an image examplar](./examples/proofofconcept1.jpg)